dvsource/dp-js/src/strategy/README.md

 # Strategy Pattern

-> "Using composition rather than inheritance." - Christopher Okhravi
+> "Using composition rather than inheritance.
+Inheritance is not intended for code reuse." - Christopher Okhravi

 > "Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it." - Head First Book